latenitefilms/KeyframeToolbox/docs/how-to-use.md

 - Each graph has a keyframe at the start (left) and end (right).
 - These two keyframes cannot be removed, but they can be moved horizontally.
+- If the playhead is over the clip, a line indicates the position of the timeline playhead in relation to the clip.
 - The graph width maps to the clip width, while height maps to the limits shown to the right of that graph.
 - Opacity has a fixed 0..100 range, while the other properties use defaults that should make sense.
 - All other limits can be changed by dragging them, horizontally or vertically.
 Hold option as you drag to change both sides in opposite directions.